geerlingguy/raspberry-pi-dramble/README.md

     $ ansible-playbook -i inventory playbooks/drupal/main.yml --extra-vars "drupal_version=1.0.0"

-Reload `http://pidramble.com/` again, and this time, you should see the site looking a lot nicer, using Drupal's default Bartik theme.
+Reload `http://pidramble.com/` again, and this time, you should see the site looking a lot nicer, using Drupal's Bartik theme and some default home page content.
 If you log in, you'll notice the configuration in 1.0.0 of the `demo-drupal-8` project has been applied, and the site should be ready to use for simple content management.

+> Note: Because Drupal 8.0.x is in active development, during the course of building the Dramble, I've been working with different sets of Drupal versions and Dramble configurations.
+The instructions here guide you through deploying Drupal 8.0.x beta 6.
+As time goes on, the default and update versions of the `demo-drupal-8` project will be updated as necessary for demonstration purposes.

 #### Enabling Redis cache backend